Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 “I would get a cake because I had a script that said, ‘I always have cake with a coffee’.
 While this was a reasonable script when going for a coffee was just an occasional treat – now that I have a coffee most days as I am out of the house, it’s a recipe for disaster!

 “I realised that I could experiment by challenging my thinking and asking myself whether I really did want a piece of cake.
-Coffee shops sells other snacks I could have instead or I could try having my coffee in the cafe with the option that I could always go back and get a piece of cake if it was still calling me!”
+Coffee shops sell other snacks I could have instead, or I could try having my coffee in the café with the option that I could always go back and get a piece of cake if it was still calling me!”

 The irony is that Marsha may end up eating something with more calories than the cake, but that’s not the point of this experiment.